ejp-rd-vp/FiaB/README.md

 ## Requirements

-In order to use the FAIR-in-a-box solution you `have to` meet following requirements.
+In order to use the FAIR-in-a-box solution you `must` meet following requirements.

 **User requirements (Person who is deploying this solution)**